bethanalyst/home-credit-project/README.md

 Computational Constraints: Processing large supplementary files (like Installment Payments) required efficient data aggregation to prevent memory errors during the join process.

 ## What I Learned

 Importance of Domain Knowledge: Transforming "days" into "years" and creating debt-to-income ratios proved more predictive than raw data alone.

 Model Transparency: Through building a Model Card (inspired by Google's Gemini 3.1 Flash Lite), I learned the importance of documenting model limitations and intended use cases for stakeholders.

-Iterative Development: I learned how to refine code based on peer feedback, specifically regarding the transition from the initial modeling phase to the final model card implementation.
+Iterative Development: I learned how to refine code based on peer feedback (in the context of this project, since it's school related, the professor provided feedback on double checking the effectiveness of the model based on the AUC), specifically regarding the transition from the initial modeling phase to the final model card implementation.

 ## Repository Structure